 What happened here?
 We created a variable $result

 in which we put the result of multiplying a number by itself.
-Creating a variable for the result is good practice to help you figure out your code faster.
+Creating a resulting variable is good practice to help you figure out your code faster.

-When choosing variable names, make sure that the names are clear and meaningful.
+When choosing variable names, make sure that they are meaningful.
 It makes no sense to create variables named $abc

-and so on.
-Yes - it's a shortcut, but believe me, that after a week you yourself will not remember what is stored in a particular variable.
+.
+Yes, it's a shortcut.
+But you will not remember what you store in a particular variable after a week.
 You can read about naming in programming in our blog.

 construct.
 It is followed by what we want to return.
 In this case, the variable $result